GabrielJuliao/wavypy/README.md

-# Waveform Extractor
+# WavyPy

 Extract waveform data from audio files with ease and precision.

-Waveform Extractor is a Python tool that processes audio files (e.g., MP3, WAV) and extracts waveform data, saving it as a structured JSON file.
+WavyPy is a Python tool that processes audio files (e.g., MP3, WAV) and extracts waveform data, saving it as a structured JSON file.
 Whether you're visualizing audio for a web app, analyzing sound patterns, or debugging audio processing pipelines, this tool provides a fast, flexible, and reliable solution.